Hickey Freeman: History

 The Hartmarx Corporation bought the company in 1964.

 In 2004, the factory underwent extensive renovations, funded in part by $4 million in state taxpayer money and $1 million from Rochester city taxpayers.

-Hartmarx went bankrupt in the USA in 2009 and their assets were acquired n August 2009 by Emerisque Brands UK and its partner SKNL North America and moved into the HMX holding company.
+Hartmarx went bankrupt in the US in 2009 and their assets were acquired n August 2009 by Emerisque Brands UK and its partner SKNL North America and moved into the HMX holding company.
 In 2012, Authentic Brands Group, an intellectual property corporation with a mandate to acquire, manage and build long-term value in prominent consumer brands, purchased HMX, including Hickey Freeman.

-In 2013, Grano Retail Investments Inc., also owner of luxury tailored menswear brand Samuelsohn Ltd., acquired the tangible assets of Hickey Freeman including the Rochester factory, and a forty year license to the Hickey-Freeman brand name.
+In 2013, Grano Retail Investments Inc., also owner of luxury tailored menswear brand Samuelsohn Ltd., acquired the tangible assets of Hickey Freeman including the Rochester factory, and a forty-year license to the Hickey-Freeman brand name.

 In 2020, amid the COVID-19 pandemic, Hickey Freeman shifted its production to manufacture masks and other personal protective equipment for doctors and medical workers.

 On May 18, 2023, it was announced that the manufacturing of Hickey Freeman branded suits would be moved to Mexico with design and production contracted to Peerless Clothing.

 The Rochester factory continued to make clothing for other brands, so all workers were able to keep their jobs.
 The factory also announced plans rebrand as "Rochester Tailored Clothing", and will be opening a retail store in Rochester.
 The Tom James Co. purchased the former Hickey Freeman factory in 2023.